Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-v3/DM_comment_notification.md

 **Step 1**

-1. Create a subscription on MM for desired project in Jira.
-2. Go to the connected Jira instance.
+1. Go to the connected Jira instance.
-3. Open the subscribed Jira board.
+2. Open the desired ticket on Jira board.
-4. Perform any activity on the desired issue for which the subscription is already created.
+3. Mention the desired user in the comments.
-5. Go back to the channel in MM.
+4. Go back to the connected MM server.

 **Expected**

-The user should get the comment notification in the channel through the Jira bot.
+The user should get the comment notification in the DM through the Jira bot.